-A Direct Consolidation Loan allows a borrower to consolidate (combine) multiple federal student loans into one loan.
+A Direct Consolidation Loan allows a borrower to consolidate (combine) multiple federal student loans into one new loan.
 The result is a single monthly payment instead of multiple payments.

 Consolidation offers lower monthly payments by giving you up to 30 years to repay your loans.
 However, increasing the length of your repayment period means you will make more payments and pay more in interest than you would otherwise.
 If you don't need monthly payment relief, you should compare the cost of repaying your unconsolidated loans against the cost of repaying a consolidation loan.